 Often, user acceptance and form factor go hand in hand.
 A single thin removable battery appeals to the customer while also providing form factor and internal functionality to the manufacturer.
 For example, this 1,590-mAh VARTA EasyPack SLIM measures 5.2 mm max and has a CE Marking, a UL 2054 Listing, and IEC62133 Edition 2 compliance.
 This kind of solution is often the best of both worlds as it is a “standard custom” kind of solution that multiple products from multiple vendors can share.

-Packing in functionality The advantages of an optimized battery solution, however, can far outweigh the additional costs involved in designing a custom power pack into your product.
+The advantages of an optimized battery solution, however, can far outweigh the additional costs involved in designing a custom power pack into your product.
 As Stefan over at VARTA pointed out, the most popular add-on functionalities currently involve the battery itself, such as fuel gauging and safety monitoring.
 However, the ability to add functionality to a device by putting it in its battery pack lets designers provide features in a novel way that allows easy binning, scalability, and upgradability to the customer.

 One of the biggest problems is the previously mentioned aftermarket add-on batteries.
 Many of these off-brand over-the-counter batteries have no security or safety technology integrated at all; there is often no way to tell if a store-bought battery is a real one from the manufacturer or just a tootsie roll wrapped in a label thrown together by scammers.